MUSIC IS OF VITAL IMPORTANCE in the daily lives of God's people, particularly in worship. An entire book of the Bible, Psalms,

 The singers and instrumentalists are wonderful aids to His worship, but the primary music makers are the congregation.
 Congregational music-making is essential to the healthy life of the church and its members.
 Music and its text are uplifting, inspiring, reverent, and instructive.
 Through the text, we learn of God’s character, His creation, and our own Christian lives.
 These words can teach us Scripture, biblical stories, theology, and even Christian vocabulary.

-It can be easy to become caught up in the beauty of harmony or a nicely flowing melody, but the focus of music in our worship is the Lord Jesus Christ.
+IT CAN BE EASY to become caught up in the beauty of harmony or a nicely flowing melody, but the focus of music in our worship is the Lord Jesus Christ.
 John Calvin said, “We should be very careful that our ears be not more attentive to the melody than our minds to the spiritual meaning of the words. ...Songs as have been composed only for the sweetness and delight of the ear are unbecoming to the majesty of the church and cannot but displease God in the highest degree.”
 That having been said, music indeed has the power to evoke emotion.
 For this reason, it is imperative that music reflect the sense and meaning of the text.
 Emotions evoked by the music should be honest and not manufactured and allow for the full range of emotions.

-Early Worship Team: This is a contemporary worship band with singers and instruments.
+EARLY WORSHIP TEAM: This is a contemporary worship band with singers and instruments.
 Meets Sunday mornings at 8:20 AM for rehearsal.

-Silver Bells: Choirchime ensemble for seniors.
+SILVER BELLS: Handbell ensemble for seniors.
 Rehearses on Wednesday afternoons from 3:30 to 4:30 PM and puts on Christmas and Spring concerts.

-Silver Singers: Choir for seniors.
+SILVER SINGERS: Choir for seniors.
 Rehearses on Wednesday afternoons from 4:30 to 5:15 PM and puts on Christmas and Spring concerts.

-Sanctuary Bells: This is our primary handbell ensemble that regularly plays in worship services using a five-octave set of Malmark bells and Choirchimes.
+SANCTUARY BELLS: This is our primary handbell ensemble that regularly plays in worship services using a five-octave set of Malmark bells and Choirchimes.
 Rehearses on Wednesday evenings from 6:15 to 7:15 PM.

-Sanctuary Choir: This is our primary adult choir that weekly sings in worship.
+SANCTUARY CHOIR: This is our primary adult choir that weekly sings in worship.
 Rehearses on Wednesday evenings from 7:15 to 8:15 PM and on Sunday mornings at 10:30.